 Scrintal is very useful for organizing knowledge work like writing journalistic articles, scholastic papers in the arts and sciences, and reports for corporate use.
 Ideating and planning is made easy with the hierarchical and flexible structuring that the platform offers, and the abilities to fold, unfold, display, and dismiss cards as needed enables holistic awareness and focused work.

 For example, a journalist can use Scrintal to record the different facets of a story, including interview notes and critical images, documents, and videos, see how they connect, and have a bird’s-eye view of how an article can come together.
-With Roam, this bird’s-eye view would not be available, and it would be difficult to see how the multiple notes on a single article would eventually come together.
+With Roam Research, this bird’s-eye view would not be available, and it would be difficult to see how the multiple notes on a single article would eventually come together.

 In a corporate setting, the platform can be used to construct business reports from the ground up by consolidating information; connections may reveal new areas of exploration and new data to collect.

-Finalizing the content of the report, if not done on a document, can be simpler to do in Roam because of its more traditional layout.
+Finalizing the content of the report, if not done on a document, can be simpler to do in Roam Research because of its more traditional layout.
 This is another area in which the tools can be used together.

 Student/Researcher